Read & Study the Bible Online - Bible Portal

 Note: Always check the context of a verse; Click the "Read Full Chapter" button next to each verse to read more.
 The context of a verse might put a very different slant on what the verse seems to say.

-16 As Jesus walked beside the Sea of Galilee, he saw Simon and his brother Andrew casting a net into the lake, for they were fishermen.
-17 “Come, follow me,” Jesus said, “and I will send you out to fish for people.”
+As Jesus was walking beside the Sea of Galilee, he saw two brothers, Simon called Peter and his brother Andrew.
+They were casting a net into the lake, for they were fishermen.

 0